AlexKage69/OlympusExtra/readme.md

 -----------------------------
 ## Pre-Requisites
 1. Download and unzip [modimporter](https://github.com/SGG-Modding/sgg-mod-modimporter/releases/latest/download/modimporter-windows.zip) (follow installation instructions on the Nexus Mod page).
-The downloaded `modimporter.exe` should be placed in the `Hades\Content` folder
+The downloaded `modimporter.exe` should be placed in the `Hades\Content` folder.

 1. Download and unzip [Mod Utility](https://github.com/SGG-Modding/sgg-mod-modutil/releases/download/v2.3.1/ModUtil.zip).
 Place the unzipped contents in the `Hades\Content\Mods` folder